sojohnnysaid/portable-k8s/docs/local-setup/phase1-environment-setup.md

 - ✅ All necessary CLI tools for development

 You can now proceed to:
-- Phase 2: Setting up GitOps repository structure
+- Phase 2: Setting up GitOps repository and deploying observability stacks
-- Phase 3: Deploying sample applications
-- Phase 4: Configuring observability stack

 ### Useful Commands